Lifailon/PowerShell.HardwareMonitor/README.md

 - Install [InfluxDB](https://www.influxdata.com/downloads) version 1.x

-Define the server on which the time series database will be installed (it can be Windows, WSL or a virtual machine).
+# Define the server on which the time series database will be installed.
+It can be Windows or Linux (WSL or a virtual machine).

 Install to Windows: